Meanwhale/ByteAutomata/README.md

 ## How It Works

-ByteAutomata has a (logically) two-dimensional byte array, which has a column for each byte (256) and a row for each state.
+ByteAutomata has a (logically) two-dimensional byte array, which has a column for each input byte (256) and a row for each state.
-For example a simple state machine (https://en.wikipedia.org/wiki/Finite-state_machine) in ASCII art:
+For example here's a simple state machine (https://en.wikipedia.org/wiki/Finite-state_machine), that recognizes text and numbers separated with white space (eg. `abc 123 ef`), drawn in ASCII art:
 ```
                         (0-9)                 (a-z)
 	            ---------- [white space] ----------